onzfonz/comp227/src/content/4/en/part4d.md

     at tasksRouter.post (/Users/powercat/comp227/part3/tasks-backend/controllers/tasks.js:40:30)
 ```

+Once we get an exception, if we are not running nodemon, we would may have to restart our program,
+as any subsequent bad reqeusts could be met with an *Internal Server Error (500)*.

 There are many possible reasons for a decoding error.
 The token can be faulty (like in our example),
 falsified, or expired.
-Let's extend our errorHandler middleware to take into account the different decoding errors.
+Let's extend our errorHandler *middleware* to take into account the different decoding errors.

 ```js
 const unknownEndpoint = (request, response) => {